 Over the past few years, most Airbnb guests expect the highest quality and value from their accommodation choices.
 They have also grown to be more and more critical over the smallest indiscretions in a property and will not be afraid to report the ‘hair they found on their pillow’.

-Hotels who join Airbnb will have to ‘step it up’ in terms of customer service, meeting expectations and cleaning standards in order to satisfy the well versed Airbnb traveller.
+Hotels who join Airbnb will have to ‘step it up in terms of customer service, meeting expectations and cleaning standards in order to satisfy the well-versed Airbnb traveler.
 Should the Hotel room fail to meet expectations that have been set by the glossy professional photo and the elaborate description in the Airbnb listing, the guest review will reflect this and could prevent future guest bookings on the platform.
 Stay authentic and genuine when describing your property…it will pay off in the long run!